mstcroix/WorldCompensationSystem/whitepaper/wcsOES.md

 dapp1 -> /node/lapland/dapps/dapp1
 ```

-# Application Notes
-## Borrow service
+### Borrow service
 ```
 homeland$read ebook1 1
 1 Credits for read-right granted
 ```

-## Service production and consumption
+### Service production and consumption

 Use case:
-I want to know the outside temperature, but I don’t have a thermometer
+* I want to know the outside temperature, but I don’t have a thermometer

 Neighbour offers has a temperature sensor